Public Types | Public Member Functions | Static Public Member Functions | Static Public Attributes

 template<int spacedim>

-Boundary indicator of this object.
-The convention for one dimensional triangulations is that left end vertices have boundary indicator zero, and right end vertices have boundary indicator one.
+Return the boundary indicator of this object.
+The convention for one dimensional triangulations is that left end vertices (of each line segment from which the triangulation may be constructed) have boundary indicator zero, and right end vertices have boundary indicator one, unless explicitly set differently.

-If the return value is the special value types::internal_face_boundary_id, then this object is in the interior of the domain.
+If the return value is the special value numbers::internal_face_boundary_id, then this object is in the interior of the domain.

 template<int spacedim>